adwait-ai/mcp_data_gov_in/README.md

 - Uses FastMCP for MCP protocol handling
 - Loads a curated dataset registry from JSON for fast search
 - Connects directly to data.gov.in API for data download
-- Provides client-side filtering to reduce response sizes
+- Provides intelligent hybrid filtering (server-side + client-side)
+- Uses automatic pagination for complete dataset downloads
 - Supports both string and dictionary inputs for filters

 ## 📁 Project Structure